wp-plugins/graphic-wp-sitemap/readme.txt

 **Features**
-*	Highlights page icons on roll-over to highlight pages and their child pages.
+*	Highlights page parents and children on roll-over.
-*	Optimizes page names wrapping, keeping them compact and expanding them on rollover to reveal the whole page's name.
+*	Easy to browse with neat design.
+Reveals long page names on rollover.
 *	Allows navigating to the clicked page in a new window.
-*	Fullscreen mode for better browsing the tree.
+*	Fullscreen mode for better browsing big websites.

 **Future features**
-*	Option to get the actual current theme's navigation menu, which could have hidden pages.
+*	Option to get the current theme's navigation menu, which could be hidding pages.
-*	Option for displaying the content a human been sees through the theme or the one a search engine sees (built from sitemap.xml file)
+*	Option for displaying the content seen by human beens in a browser or by search engines (built from sitemap.xml file)
 *	Compatibility with Internet Explorer

 Don't forget to rate it and tell it works! &rang;&rang;&rang;&rang;&rang;&rang;&rang;&rang;&rang;&rang;&rang;&rang;